 In addition to managing your contacts, Cloze functions as a one-stop social networking command center, allowing you to tweet, update your status, like or share links, and more.
 Additionally, Cloze uses your interactions and messages to identify "Key People" and automatically surfaces tweets, status messages and other related updates from them.

 You can use Cloze for free to manage your contacts and send basic e-mails.
-For more advanced features, you'll need to subscribe to Cloze Pro, which costs $19.99 a month.
+For more advanced features, you'll need to subscribe to Cloze Pro, which starts at $17 a month.

 If much of your communication occurs through grouped contacts, Groups is one of the best contacts apps you can put to use on your iPhone.
 Using the native contacts on your phone, you can group people into any category you can imagine — family, friends, neighbors, coworkers and participants in whatever social activity you enjoy.